RTEMS/rtems-docs/c-user/config/device-driver.rst

 device file.
 This device is used to initialize the standard input, output, and error file descriptors.

-This device driver reads via :c:func:`getchark`.
+This device driver reads via :ref:`InterfaceGetchark`.

 This device driver writes into a write buffer.
 The count of characters written into the write buffer is returned.
 It might be less than the requested count, in case the write buffer is full.
 The write is non-blocking and may be called from interrupt context.
-A dedicated task reads from the write buffer and outputs the characters via :c:func:`rtems_putc`.
+A dedicated task reads from the write buffer and outputs the characters via :ref:`InterfaceRtemsPutc`.
 This task runs with the least important priority.
 The write buffer size is 2047 characters and it is not configurable.

 Use ``fsync( STDOUT_FILENO )`` or ``fdatasync( STDOUT_FILENO )`` to drain the